paritytech/polkadot/roadmap/implementors-guide/src/runtime/paras.md

 * `schedule_para_initialize(ParaId, ParaGenesisArgs)`: schedule a para to be initialized at the next session.
 * `schedule_para_cleanup(ParaId)`: schedule a para to be cleaned up at the next session.
 * `schedule_code_upgrade(ParaId, ValidationCode, expected_at: BlockNumber)`: Schedule a future code upgrade of the given parachain, to be applied after inclusion of a block of the same parachain executed in the context of a relay-chain block with number >= `expected_at`.
 * `note_new_head(ParaId, HeadData, BlockNumber)`: note that a para has progressed to a new head, where the new head was executed in the context of a relay-chain block with given number.
 This will apply pending code upgrades based on the block number provided.
+Also this will dispatch messages from `RelayDispatchQueue` accordingly to the limits.
 * `validation_code_at(ParaId, at: BlockNumber, assume_intermediate: Option<BlockNumber>)`: Fetches the validation code to be used when validating a block in the context of the given relay-chain height.
 A second block number parameter may be used to tell the lookup to proceed as if an intermediate parablock has been included at the given relay-chain height.
 This may return past, current, or (with certain choices of `assume_intermediate`) future code. `assume_intermediate`, if provided, must be before `at`.
 If the validation code has been pruned, this will return `None`.
 * `is_parathread(ParaId) -> bool`: Returns true if the para ID references any live parathread.

+## New heads and Upward Message routing.

+`note_new_head` contains logic that should happen when a para progresses to a new head.
+This includes the routing of `Upward` messages.
+The messages for each parachain that need routing reside in a `RelayDispatchQueue` storage field that acts as a simple FIFO dispatch.
+The dispatch process is a limited by two constants:

+ * `MAX_QUEUE_COUNT` - Total number of messages allowed in the parachain -> relay-chain message queue
+ * `WATERMARK_QUEUE_SIZE` - Total size of messages allowed in the parachain -> relay-chain message queue before which no further messages may be added to it.

+In other words, if the queue contains more messages or the total message size in the queue is greater than these contants, `note_new_head` whill fail on the stage of checking the new head.

 ## Finalization